greetingsog/threat-hunting-scenario-tor-/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched DeviceNetworkEvents table for any indication that the Tor Browser was used to establish an outgoing connection over commonly known and used Tor ports ("9150", "9151", "9050", "9001", “9030”).
+Searched `DeviceNetworkEvents` table for any indication that the TOR Browser was used to establish an outgoing connection over commonly known and used TOR ports (`9150`, `9151`, `9050`, `9001`, `9030`).

-At 2025-10-23T18:54:25.0505537Z, the employee account azurelinko on the device og-vm-mde9 initiated the Tor Browser's custom version of Firefox (firefox.exe).
-This program successfully established a connection to the local machine (127.0.0.1) on the dedicated Tor control port 9151.
-This action confirms that the Firefox component was connecting to and preparing to manage the local Tor service, which is a signature step in starting the Tor Browser Bundle.
+At `2025-10-23T18:54:25.0505537Z`, the account azurelinko on the device "og-vm-mde9" initiated the TOR Browser's custom version of Firefox (`firefox.exe`).
+This program successfully established a connection to the local machine (`127.0.0.1`) on the dedicated TOR control port `9151`.
+This action confirms that the Firefox component was connecting to and preparing to manage the local TOR service, which is a signature step in starting the TOR Browser Bundle.

-At 2025-10-23T18:55:23.1560397Z, the user account azurelinko on the device og-vm-mde9 ran the Tor anonymity program (tor.exe) directly from their desktop.
-The program successfully established a connection to a public Tor relay node located at the IP address 88.99.27.141 using the dedicated Tor communication port 9001.
-This log confirms the intentional and successful use of the Tor network by the user.
-There were a couple other connections to sites over port 443.
+At `2025-10-23T18:55:23.1560397Z`, the user account azurelinko on the device "og-vm-mde9" ran the TOR anonymity program (`tor.exe`) directly from their desktop.
+The program successfully established a connection to a public TOR relay node located at the IP address `88.99.27.141` using the dedicated TOR communication port `9001`.
+This log confirms the intentional and successful use of the TOR network by the user.
+There were a couple other connections to sites over port `443`.

 **Query used to locate events:**